 7. HK Gaming GK61

-The same statement that we made about the previous keyboard on the list could be made for this one as well.
+The same statement that I made about the previous keyboard on the list could be made for this one as well.

 It has a small footprint, a small number of keys, and a lot of backlights, and those keyboard features are ideal for gamers.